 Cannes France…is there any place on Earth that screams glamour more than this city on the French Riviera?
-With its luxury shops, palatial hotels and gourmet restaurants, not to mention golden beaches filled with bikini-clad sunbathers, playboys cruising about in luxury cars and of course the annual film festival, the place is something of a magnet for the rich and famous.
+With its luxury shops, palatial hotels, and gourmet restaurants, not to mention golden beaches filled with bikini-clad sunbathers, playboys cruising about in luxury cars, and of course the annual film festival, the place is something of a magnet for the rich and famous.

 Get a taste of Cannes luxury at ZPlage

-It may be pricey, but this is a favorite haunt of the rich and famous when they visit Cannes and lunch or a drink here is an unforgettable experience.
+It may be pricey, but this is a favorite haunt of the rich and famous when they visit Cannes, and lunch or a drink here is an unforgettable experience.
 Enjoy the luxurious surroundings as you sip on a freshly made cocktail and look out across the sea.

 Location: 73 Boulevard de la Croisette

-Explore the port of Cannes
+Explore the Port of Cannes

 Take a stroll down to the picturesque Vieux Port (Old Port) of Cannes to see a mix of small fishing boats and luxury yachts and explore the nearby streets, which are great for shopping as well as finding somewhere for a drink or bite to eat.

 From the port, you can also catch a boat out to the Lerins Islands.
 These comprise four islands, two of which are uninhabited, located just off the coast of Cannes.
 One of them, Ile St Marguerite, is where the famous Man in the Iron Mask was held for 11 years.
-Meanwhile, the only inhabitants of Ile St Honorat are a group of Cistercian monks, who have called the island home continuously since AD410.
+Meanwhile, the only inhabitants of Ile St Honorat are a small group of Cistercian monks, who have called the island home continuously since AD410.

 Visitors can explore the monks' stark medieval church and see the ruins of the 11th-century monastery on the sea's edge.

-Relax on the beach
+Relax on the Beach

 Although also owned by a hotel, this beach is open to the public, but you'll need to pay for a lounger and parasol.
 Still, there's nothing like chilling out on a beautiful beach in one of the most glamorous cities in the world.